Magnetic & Medical Robotics Laboratory

 Jake Abbott, Lab Director

 Welcome to the Magnetic & Medical Robotics Lab in the Robotics Center and Department of Mechanical Engineering at the University of Utah!
 Many of our projects incorporate magnetic technologies in robotics, with a large focus on the use of magnetic fields to dexterously manipulate objects without any physical contact.
-Many of our projects consider medical applications of robotics, with a large focus on the application of magnetics in medical robotics.
-Some of our projects consider a human operator as a physical element of the control loop, which is a topic referred to as "haptics", and most of our haptics projects are aimed at medical applications or use magnetic technologies.
+Many of our projects consider medical applications of robotics, including both surgery/therapy and rehabilitation/assistance.
+Some of our projects consider a human operator as a physical element of the control loop, which is a topic referred to as "haptics".
+Many of our projects combine two or more of these themes.

 TO PROSPECTIVE STUDENTS: